Jason Conley: VMI

-Conley is dyslexic and failed to attain the minimum SAT entrance exam score to be eligible to play college basketball right after high school.
+Conley is dyslexic and failed to attain the minimum SAT entrance exam score to be eligible to play college basketball immediately after high school.
 To try to help him qualify, he spent one year at a postgraduate school called Millersburg (Ky.)
 Military Institute, but Conley still fell short of his SAT requirement.
 As a partial qualifier, he sat out one year at VMI but did not lose a year of eligibility.

 When Conley's college basketball career finally started in 2001, two full years after his high school graduation in 1999, he burst onto the national scene.
 As a freshman, Conley started all 28 games, averaged 29.3 points, 8.0 rebounds and 2.9 steals per game while shooting 46.7% from the field and 81.8% from the free throw line.
 He had some of his best games against top-tier competition: 24 points against Kentucky, 25 against Virginia and even 38 against Villanova.

 When the 2001–02 season had come to a close, Conley's 29.3 ppg average made him the first freshman ever to win the national scoring title.
 He was named the Co-Southern Conference Player of the Year with Dimeco Childress of East Tennessee.

 Conley followed up an historical freshman campaign at VMI with a sophomore season that saw him transfer to Missouri after the first semester had ended.
 At the time, Conley played in 10 games and was averaging 22.2 ppg with VMI.
 Since he transferred midway through an academic year, he only had to sit out the spring semester at Missouri before he was eligible to suit up for the Tigers the following year.